Darjeeling To Mirik - A Day Trip

 You can also see the trail to Sandakphu.

 From Simana for a long way towards Mirik, the road acts as the divider between India and Nepal.
 On both sides, the people, their language & culture are the same.
 They are all mostly Nepalese. but strangely their voters identity cards show different countries in their addresses.
-They all move freely across the border (which is the road itself).
-In fact many families have marriages across the border and have their in-laws' houses face to face but at the opposite side of the border.

 At Simana, you will find several small stalls - some selling tea & snacks, others chocolates, curios, souvenir items, toys, bags and other knick knacks.
 Have a hot cup of tea from Pashan Lamu, an oldish lady selling tea from her stall since ages.
 Her stall is right on the road.
 She also makes excellent Jhalmuri, vegetarian steamed momos and aludum.